yhlleo/DeepCrack/README.md

 ## DeepCrack: A Deep Hierarchical Feature Learning Architecture for Crack Segmentation

  - Paper: [avaliable soon].
-Dec 14, 2017 submitted to Neurocomputing, Jan 21, 2019 accepted.
+Accepted by Neurocomputing.
  - Dataset:

 A benchmark dataset for crack detection which is consist of two subset: train and test.